Vitor-Tx/TestePraticoCedro/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

+This project is part of a selection process to work in Cedro Technologies.

+## Build

+Run `npm i` to install the dependencies.
+They will be stored in the `node_modules/`.
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 ## Development server

 Run `npm start json-server` to run a simulated API for the app.